-Send out the webinar replay, slides, downloadable PDFs or any other additional materials within 24 hours after the webinar.
-This will allow you to stay top of mind and make it easy on your audience to get more information as well as to take action on your special offer.
+Send out the webinar replay, slides, downloadable PDFs, or any other additional materials within 24 hours after the webinar.
+This will allow you to stay top of mind and make it easy for your audience to get more information as well as to act on your special offer.

 2. Survey Your Audience